marcello-negri/personal-website/content/project/example2/index.md

 ---
 title: Deep Learning for Gravitational Wave Physics
-summary: As a research assistant I developed deep learning methods to emulate complex cosmological simulations and inverse regression model to constrain the formation of gravitational waves.
+summary: (Prof. Hofmann - Data Analytics Lab ETH) As a research assistant I developed deep learning models to emulate a complex cosmological simulation and an inverse regression model to constrain the formation of gravitational waves.

 tags:
 - Deep Learning